Income Tax Guide for Central Government Employees — Old vs New Regime (FY 2025-26)

 A simple budgeting rule for disciplined money management:

-👉 For faster wealth creation, government employees can increase the savings portion to 25–30%.
+👉 Tip: For faster wealth creation, government employees can increase the savings portion to 25–30%.

 4. Investment Options for Government Employees